UniversalDependencies/docs/_ga/dep/nummod.md

 udver: '2'
 ---

-*Numeric modifiers* of a noun or NP, cardinal numbers, are marked with the `nummod` dependency type.
+*Numeric modifiers* of a noun or NP such as cardinal numbers, are marked with the `nummod` dependency type.
 Quantifiers are also included.

 ### Examples